daysie0917/yourseoulmate/_posts/2019-12-20-The best place to be comforted by cool breeze, Ttukseom Han River Park.md

 description: The seoul local people often go to han-river for multiple purposes.
 For example, riding a bycicle, chilling with friends munching chicken and beer, kayaking on rivers, enjoying the river scenery.
 So the han-river goes into everyday life of seoul local people.
 ---

 The seoul local people often go to han-river for multiple purposes.
-For example, riding a bycicle, chilling with friends munching chicken and beer, kayaking on rivers, enjoying the river scenery.
+For example, For riding a bycicle, chilling with friends munching chicken and beer, kayaking on rivers, enjoying the river scenery.
 So the han-river goes into everyday life of seoul local people.
 Even if there are many han-rive parks, I’d like to introduce ttukseom han-river park to you.
 Because it takes 10 minutes to walk from my house to the park, I go to the park once a week at least.
 In my case, I usually go to the park when I feel down.
 I relieve my stress as looking at a expansive view with cool breeze.
 I have a feeling that the han-river is a great comfort to me.
 Even though I often go to the ttukseom park and look at the view, I fall in love with the beautiful view of the han-river.
 I hope you know charm of the han-river.
 So I will give three tips that you can enjoy the more interesting han-river!

 ![Ttukseom](/img1/03/dd3.jpg)